knative/docs/docs/versioned/serving/config-network-adapters.md

     The main Istio control plane pods such as `istiod-*` are in the `istio-system` namespace.
 In addition, Knative adds the `istio-webhook-*` pod in the `knative-serving` namespace when Istio is the chosen networking layer.

 The `network-config` ConfigMap specifies the controller to be used in the ingress controller key.
 This key is patched with the name of the new controller when you configure a new one.
-See [Changing the controller](#change-the-controller) for important information about using this key.
+See [Changing the ingress controller](#change-the-controller) for important information about using this key.

 ## Network layer options